INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-TeSSLa-monitor-service/README.md

 indicates that an anomaly is not currently detected.
 The same format is used for the energy_saving state.

-The monitor verdict can be False or Unknown, where the latter indicates that the monitor does not yet have sufficient information to determine the satisfaction of the property.
+*The monitor verdict can be False or Unknown, where the latte indicates that the monitor does not yet have sufficient informationto determine the satisfaction of the property.
 The monitor will never produce a True verdict as the entire trace must be verified to ensure satisfaction due to the G operator.
-Thus the Unknown state can be viewed as a tentative True verdict.
+Thus the Unknown state can be viewed as a tentative True verdict.*

 An example output trace is provided below: